lupeterm/pc-compression/README.md

 - how useful *lossless* compression is in the context of sparse geometries, and
 - if it is not sufficiently useful, at which point is it a valuable tradeoff?

-While outdoor or urban datasets are also valid, for the sake of setup simplicity, we will focus on indoor point clouds in this study.
+While outdoor or urban datasets are also valid, for the sake of setup simplicity, and because point density decreases quadratically with sensor distance ([Hackel et. al.](#fast-semantic-segmentation)), we will focus on indoor point clouds in this study.
 The next section presents a roadmap for the project including milestones and some additional technical information(datasets, algorithms, evaluation setup).

 ## Roadmap